Case Study

 That shift in understanding was, in some ways, as valuable as the integration itself.

 The Ossis integration was a single, high-stakes workflow problem solved under pressure.
 But it pointed to something bigger, a product organisation where user needs weren't consistently surfacing early enough to shape decisions.
 What followed was two years of building the infrastructure to change that.
-If you would like to learn more about my journey to towards that goal, click here to view my Formus case study on the Formus User Needs Visiblity problem.
+If you would like to learn more about my journey towards that goal, click here to view my Formus case study on the 'Formus User Needs Visibility' problem.

 .gif)